Lifting statistical structures: Contrast functions

 It is easy to see now that \bea &F^*(x,y)=\frac{1}{2}\,(x^i-y^i)(x^j-y^j)\,g^F_{ij}(0)+x^i\,x^j\,y^k\cdot\zvy_{ijk}(y,x)+ y^i\,y^j\,x^k\cdot\zg_{ijk}(y,x)\nonumber\\ &+x^i\,x^j\,x^k\cdot b_{ijk}(y,x)+y^i\,y^j\,y^k\cdot a_{ijk}(y,x)\,, \eea so that $(F-F^*)(x,y)$ reads \bea &(F-F^*)(x,y)=x^i\,x^j\,y^k\cdot\left(\zg_{ijk}(x,y)-\zvy_{ijk}(y,x)\right) \\ &+y^i\,y^j\,x^k\cdot\left(\zvy_{ijk}(x,y)-\zg_{ijk}(y,x)\right) +x^i\,x^j\,x^k\cdot\left(a_{ijk}(x,y)-b_{ijk}(y,x)\right) \nonumber\\ &+y^i\,y^j\,y^k\cdot\left(b_{ijk}(x,y)-a_{ijk}(y,x)\right)\,.\nonumber \eea

-We have already discussed the connection between a contrast function and a metric on statistical manifold.
-Now we pass to the rest of the structure.
-Let $F$ be a contrast function on a manifold $M$ and $g^F$ be the pseudo-Riemannian metric induced by $F$.
+We have already discussed a relation between the contrast function and the metric on a statistical manifold.
+Now, we pass to the rest of the structure.
+Let $F$ be a contrast function on a manifold $M$, and $g^F$ be the pseudo-Riemannian metric induced by $F$.
 The induced connection $\nabla^F$ and the skewness tensor $T^F$ are determined by the formulae

 Note that the formula for $T^F$ makes sense, since the second jets of $F-F^*$ vanish on the diagonal (cf. Remark \ref{rem}).
-The connection dual to $\nabla^F$ can be obtained from
+The connection $\left(\nabla^F\right)^*$ dual to $\nabla^F$ can be obtained from